-I recently received a copy of Getting Started in Pinewood Derby by Troy Thorne.
+I recently received a free copy of Getting Started in Pinewood Derby by Troy Thorne.
 This colorful workbook goes through all of the steps involved in building a car.
 My favorite thing about the book is that it is directed at Cub Scouts – who should be doing most of the work on their cars.
 It includes lots of very nice step-by-step photos, so young car builders can understand what needs to be done.

 The book is divided into 7 “sessions”, which help keep the process from seeming overwhelming to a young Scout:

 - Shopping – This section will help your Cub Scout put together a shopping list of everything he needs.
 It even helps him decide which items he will need from the hardware store and which things he might find at a craft store.

 - Shaping – In this session, the Scout learns how to use a pencil and ruler to mark the car.
 He will also learn how to use a coping saw and sanding techniques.
 There are 12 patterns in the back of the book for getting that shape just right, plus a blank template grid for creating a custom shape.